 Dr. Null was invited to participate in the Texas Principals’ Visioning Institute in 2010 where he worked with 40 other principals from across the state to develop model practices for Texas schools.
 Dr. Null was named Humanitarian of the Year at Peet Junior High in 2007 and received the same honor at Conroe High in 2011.

-Currently, Dr. Null serves on the Executive Board of Directors of The Woodlands Chamber of Commerce and is an Ex-Officio Director on the Conroe/Lake Conroe Chamber of Commerce.
+Currently, Dr. Null serves as a Board member on the Conroe/Lake Conroe Chamber of Commerce and is an Ex-Officio Director on The Woodlands Chamber of Commerce.
 He also serves on the Board of Directors for Junior Achievement of Southeast Texas, the Education for Tomorrow Alliance, the Conroe Economic Development Council, the Montgomery County Public Health District, and CASA Child Advocates of Montgomery County.
 Dr. Null is a graduate of the Leadership Montgomery County Class of 2015 and a member of the Conroe Noon Lions Club.